ridiculous/duck_puncher/README.md

 end
 ```

-If you intend to punch a class, you need to specify which class will receive the punches:
+When punching a class, the `:class` option is required when registering:

 ```ruby
 DuckPuncher.register :Donald, class: 'Array'